bilalazh/New-Tab-Custom-Page/README.md

 ## Fun  issues future me has to deal with (Not looking forward to it )
-- Some text is not auto sixing correctly
+- Some text is not auto sixing correctly old problems are replaced by new ones (just line in real life )

 Name of this extension is
 **New Tab Redirect**
 chrome://extensions/?id=icpgjfneehieebagbmdbhnlpiopdcmna
+ this extension abondoned me  just like everyone else

+ use the alternative for better results

 ## Alternatives :
 - i am using this instead  (HAVE TO TEST THIS ONE FOR FUNCTONALITY AND STABILITY )